aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 }
 ```

-The value of these keys are string expressions of logical formulas.
-These formulas, when calculated, evaluate to true
+The value of these keys are string expressions of logical formulas defined by the [LORIS Logic Parser Syntax](https://github.com/aces/Loris/blob/minor/docs/instruments/LogicParserSyntax.md).
-or false.
-The formulas are parsed and calculated using the Evaluator function of the LORIS Logic
+When calculated by the Evaluator function of the LORIS Logic Parser, these formulas evaluate to true or false.
+They will often
-Parser, [LParse](https://gitlab.com/zainvirani/LParse).
-The currently supported logic operations are available in the accompanying [LORISLogicParser.md](https://github.com/aces/Loris/blob/minor/docs/instruments/LORISLogicParser.md), as well as
-instructions on how to customize functions.
+be dependent on data collected by neighbouring fields which are passed into the formula as argument variables.

 `rules.requireIf`: String.
 True or false that the field requires data input, given the condition in the string expression.

+If the field's `options.requireResponse` value is true, the field will be accompanied by a "Not Answered" option field.
+This
+allows explicit non-answering while still requiring some input values in order to distinguish empty data from data that was
+intentionally omitted.
+In this case, the field's `rules.requireIf` formula will be dependent on the "Not Answered" option
+field, and vice versa.

 `rules.displayIf`: String.
 True or false that the field is displayed in the instrument, given the condition in the string
 expression.